ccycle/formulative/README.md

 # Formulative

-(Caution: This package is experimental and under construction.)

-`Formulative` is an open-source package for polymorphic numerical simulation written in Haskell.
+`Formulative` is an open-source package for polymorphic numerical simulation.
 It provides unified syntax for mathematical operators appliable to multiple types such as scalar, vector, matrix, and data type combining these types.

 Examples are in [formulative-examples](formulative-examples).